SalvatoreSantamaria/git-notes/test.md

 ### This is change 2
   I'm adding a bunch of text for a rebase.

-This is change 3 and this is change 4
+This is change three and this is change four
-Test branch 2
+Test branch two